Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Remainder Interest

-An ownership interest in the property will become a present interest after the current owner, or life tenant has received all the property benefits to which he is entitled.
+An ownership interest becomes a present interest after the current owner or life tenant receives all entitled property benefits.

 Residue

-The remaining part of a decedent’s estate after the payments of debts and legacies.
+The remaining part of a decedent’s estate after paying debts and legacies.
 Also called a “residuary estate.”

 Residuary Beneficiary